-- Performance in computer studies is normally better than physics for students taking both computer studies and Physics at KCSE.
-Most students taking both subjects tend to be better in other subjects. - There is a very strong positive correlation between performance in computer studies and Physics.
-This is due to the greater proportions of computer studies syllabus which requires physics manipulation and the portion which needs qualitative approach borrows a lot from the other portion. - The symbolization abstraction nature of some physics principles also applies to some extent to computer studies.
-Therefore, that results to strong positive correlation in performance. - The skills of physics are highly needed for effective teaching of computer studies.
-This is because physics tests high level skills while computer studies tests low level skills.
+- Performance in mathematics is normally better than physics for students taking both Mathematics and Physics at KCSE.
+Most students taking both subjects tend to be better in other subjects. - There is a very strong positive correlation between performance in Mathematics and Physics.
+This is due to the greater proportions of Physics syllabus which requires mathematical manipulation and the portion which needs qualitative approach borrows a lot from the other portion. - The symbolization abstraction nature of some mathematical principles also applies to some extent to Physics.
+Therefore, that results to strong positive correlation in performance. - The skills of Mathematics are highly needed for effective teaching of Physics.
+This is because Mathematics tests high level skills while Physics tests low level skills.